 In this post, we’ll discuss five reasons why new restaurants fail and what you can do to ensure that your establishment stays open for years to come.

 1. Poor Customer Service

-Research by American Express found that seven out of 10 consumers will spend more money with businesses that deliver excellent customer service.
+Research has found that seven out of 10 consumers will spend more money with businesses that deliver excellent customer service.
 On the contrary, 33 percent of Americans say they’ll consider switching companies after just one bad service experience.
 Therefore, even if your food is fantastic, it’ll be hard to attract customers if you don’t provide great service.

 How to Combat This: Ensure your entire staff understands how to delight your customers and deliver a memorable experience.
 Every person your customers encounter should be friendly and attentive, and all problems should be addressed immediately.
 By making this commitment to service, you can avoid getting a bad reputation for not valuing your patrons.